Home » Recipes » Orange Carrot Smoothie

 I actually don't try to eat low carb.
 I do, however, strive for well balanced meals and snacks that won't spike my blood sugar and leave me feeling jittery or hangry.
 Even though fruit is of course super healthy, if a smoothie has nothing but fruit, it's not an ideal breakfast on its own.
 It needs some healthy fats or protein to balance it out.

-If you do have a favorite smoothie recipe you love that just contains fruit, just make sure to serve alongside some nuts or eggs.
+If you do have a favorite smoothie recipe you love that just contains fruit, try serving it alongside some nuts or eggs.

 My orange carrot smoothie is full of sweet, citrusy flavor but the chia seeds and walnuts balance out all of the fruit for a complete meal.
 Plus, it's pretty delicious!